getify/foi-lang/formalization-work/Foi-Specification.md

     3. Destructure target `<...>: source`: see §2.13.
 3. Evaluate `body`'s statements in the new frame, in source order.

-The Identifier-no-initializer form is settled convenience: the language reads it as "implicit `: empty`."
+The language reads the Identifier-no-initializer form as "implicit `: empty`."

 The defs-init clause uses the **strict-optional** binding form: Identifier entries may omit their initializer (implicit `: empty` as above), but destructure-target entries require their initializer explicitly.
 There is no implicit source at this position for a destructure to bind against.

-**Why this form exists alongside the bare block:** `def` statements inside a bare block must each appear as their own statement at the top of the block. `def (defs) { body }` groups the bindings into a single clause, separates them visually from the body, and reads as "introduce these names, then run this body."
-It is the preferred form when more than one local is needed.
+**Relation to the bare block.** `def` statements inside a bare block each appear as their own statement at the top of the block (§2.1.1). `def (defs) { body }` groups the same bindings into a single clause ahead of the body.

 #### §2.9.3 Def-Block Expression (no implicit input): `(defs) { body }`